brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

   title : "About Us<br>  <br> Why was Brainstorm Security founded?" image : "images/passion.jpg"
   content : "Hello, my name is Richard, and I am the founder of Brainstorm Security Ltd. This is a shortened version of my life and journey in how I created this company.<br><br>

 I had always wanted to be a police officer, ever since being a little boy.
 I grew up and took on a number of different jobs, from office equipment sales, to working for local government.
 A year or so before the ‘Dot-com boom’ of the late 80s, and having a lifelong interest in computers, I was offered two different jobs as a computer programmer.
 However, I passed up on these amazing opportunities to earn an extra £30 a week ‘beer money’ working in an office.
-As we grow up, we can all look back and consider ‘what if?’ in our life choices.  <br/>  I travelled and worked abroad, returning to join the police in the UK.
+As we grow up, we can all look back and consider ‘what if?’ in our life choices.  <br><br>  I travelled and worked abroad, returning to join the police in the UK.
 There I enjoyed an amazing career for nearly three decades.
 I worked in public facing uniformed police roles.
 I would walk the beat while checking if doors were locked on commercial premises in the middle of the night.
 I had exposure to people from all parts of society, from the homeless to high society, which gave me an amazing experience of communicating with people.
 Furthermore, I mastered my skills of dealing with incidents under pressure, and with people often in crisis, victims, offenders, witnesses and everyone else associated with the criminal justice system.
 Many critical incidents would often involve ‘life or death’ decision-making.
 I took this in my stride, following the core policing principles, protecting life and property, preserving order, preventing the commission of offences and bringing offenders to justice."
   button:
     enable : true
     label : "Contact Us"